 - Made more frightening by the fact that she was present during the whole Satsuki-Ryuko fight.
 We get to see her only after she reveals herself because she only came as a spectator.
 Given that she was dressed as Satsuki's helicopter pilot, she probably was there since the beginning.

 - It's Mako to the rescue again, issuing a long-winded, tangentially-related speech that pretty much kills Tsumugu's urge to shoot Ryuko.

-- Ragyo gets hers big time when Satsuki shoves Bakuzan straight through her heart mid-rant, crucifies her on the stadium roof, and announces a grand-scale rebellion against her and that Satsuki's been planning this since she was a child.Satsuki: Fear is freedom!
+- Ragyo gets hers big time when Satsuki shoves Bakuzan straight through her heart mid-rant, crucifies her on the stadium roof, and announces a grand-scale rebellion against her that she's been planning this since she was a child.Satsuki: Fear is freedom!
 Subjugation is liberation!
 Contradiction is truth!
-Those are the facts of this world, and you will surrender to them, you pig wrapped in clothing!
+Those are the facts of this world, and you will surrender to them, you pig who fawns over clothing!